Xeno-legit/Xeno-legit/README.md

 # Hello there, I'm Abdulhamid Ali.

-### Your generic 15-year-old Full-Stack Developer & AI Dev from Egypt.
+### Your generic 15-year-old Full-Stack Developer from Egypt.

 I am interested in building software that makes a difference.
-I specialize in combining modern web technologies with Artificial Intelligence, Most of the time to say the least.
+Most of the time to say the least. lmao-

 ---